Bird Watching & Wildlife Viewing

 The town of Likely is one of the few surviving old towns from the Cariboo Gold Rush Days.
 Originally named Quesnelle Dam, (read ‘Gold and Grand Dreams’ by Marie Elliot, for history of area) the town of Likely was renamed in 1923 in honour of the popular prospector John “Plato” Likely when the local post office was moved from Quesnel Forks.
 Current downtown businesses;

-hotel with a café and pub, Likely Lodge
+- hotel with cafe and pub (room & board) – Likely Lodge

 Fishing Without a Boat